canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

   columns: columnSetting
 }
 ```

 ### Width

 Set the width of the column.
 Currently, reportscript supports fractional unit (fr), percentage (%), points (pt).

 * Units:
   * Fractional unit:
-    * Sets column widths as relative parts of the available row width.
-1fr would represents a fraction of the available space.
+    * Sets column widths as fractional parts of the available row width.
+The available row width is the width of the table minus the width of columns specified in points or percentages.

     ```javascript
     // Column 2 will be twice the width of column 1, and column 3 will be half the width of column 1.